ThePythonGuy3/CustomJsonLib/README.md

 <details>
   <summary>I want to implement new JSON tags</summary>

-  ## My Mod is written in Java
+  ## My mod is written in Java
   If your mod is written in Java (and is, hence, a Jar mod), use this method.

   1. **Add the library as a dependency in your** `mod.[h]json` **file:**

-  > You can SKIP this step if your Mod supports this library but does not *require* it to function.
+  > You can SKIP this step if your mod supports this library but does not *require* it to function.

   &nbsp;&nbsp;&nbsp;JSON:
   ```json